fath-stack/TimeTracker/README.md

 ---

-## 🎯 Features (v0.2)
+## 🎯 Features (v0.3)

 ✔️ Start a focus session with one click
 ✔️ Timer keeps running even if you:
-• switch tabs
+• switch tabs or minimize browser (no drift due to interval pauses)
 • open VSCode or any other apps (for this version)
 • refresh the page
 • close and reopen the browser
-✔️ Time is stored in localStorage
 ✔️ Clean minimal UI with Next.js + React + Tailwind
-✔️ Fully deployable as a micro-project
-✔️ Clean time formatting (HH:MM:SS)
+✔️ Clean time formatting (HH:MM:SS) with hours, minutes, and seconds displayed
 ✔️ Reset timer via double-click or by holding
+✔️ Stores start or end timestamp (exact finish time) in localStorage for precise countdown
+✔️ Automatically calculates remaining time on app load based on system clock
+✔️ Input disabled during running session to prevent accidental changes
+✔️ Handles timer completion gracefully — clears stored data and resets UI
+✔️ Lightweight micro-project, fully deployable and optimized for performance

 ---